-The brain is a command station to the ship we fly each and everyday day.
-So what happens when the command station gets swiped by a meteor?
-The ship can’t travel to its destination or fly right.
-That’s kinda how the brain operates.
-It controls our whole body which works like a command station.
-When it gets hurt, the wrong signals are sent to the body or sometimes no signals at all, thus causing trouble for the person to operate properly.
+The brain is like the command station of a ship.
+One swipe by a giant meteor and the ship can’t fly right.
+That is how the brain operates.
+It controls our whole body.
+So when it gets damaged, the wrong signals are sent or sometimes no signals at all, causing trouble for the person operating the ship.

 Reactions for Parents With A Brain Injury

 - Don’t recognize age differences, often acting like a child themselves.